-Exhibit to include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
-Include up to four pictures of your accomplishments AND exhibit an original design decorated cake using more than five techniques.
+Exhibit an original design decorated cake using more than five techniques.
 Exhibit may use cake OR cake forms.
+In addition, include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
+Up to four pictures of your accomplishments may be included in the description.